crossplane/docs/content/master/getting-started/provider-aws-part-2.md

 Most organizations
 isolate their users into namespaces.

-A Crossplane _Claim_ is the custom API within a namespace.
+A Crossplane _Claim_ is the custom API in a namespace.

 Creating a _Claim_ is just like accessing the custom API endpoint, but with the
 {{<hover label="claim" line="3">}}kind{{</hover>}}